 We rely on a few trusted websites that help save us money and time when booking hotels, flights, and car rentals.
 Check out some of our preferred partners below:

-- Accommodation in Morocco: Find the best hotel deal at Hotels.com or to feel more at home in Morocco we use Airbnb.
+- Accommodation in Morocco: Find the best hotel deal at Hotels.com or to feel more at home in Morocco we use Airbnb, here are some Airbnb tips in case you have never used them before.
 Here is a coupon for your first stay!

 - Guide Book: I know the internet is great, but sometimes it just doesn’t feel as great as a real book.
 We like to travel with Lonely Planet for those wireless nights.